15 Ways To Homestead Anywhere

 Tip #7.
 Use it up, wear it out, do without

-• Tear in your shirt?
-Mend it rather than replacing it.
+• Got a tear in your shirt?
+Mend it instead of replacing it.

 • Broken zipper?
-It is much cheaper to buy a new zipper and replace it rather than a whole new coat.
+Replacing the zipper is way cheaper than buying a whole new coat.

-• Do you have a hole in your barn boots?
-A little duck tape can extend the life for a few more weeks, or even months if you do it right. 🙂
+• Hole in your barn boots?
+A little duct tape can stretch their life for weeks, maybe even months if you do it right!

 • Hole in the finger of your gloves?
-Cut off all the fingers and use them when you need warmth but don’t want your hand covered.
+Snip off all the fingers and use them when you need some warmth but don’t want your whole hand covered.

 Tip #9.
 Make your own cleaners